benjaminfoo/OpenTriad/readme.md

 ## How to build & deploy
  * Clone this repository: git clone https://github.com/benjaminfoo/OpenTriad.git
- * Open Android Studio, Select "Open Project" and within the FileDialog, choose the build.gradle file at the project-root.
+ * Open IntelliJ IDEA, Select "Open Project" and within the FileDialog, choose the build.gradle file at the project-root - OR - cd into the project and execute "gradle build".
-   * Let gradle / android studio install missing packages / API levels
- * Install project on emulator or mobile device
+ * Install project on emulator or mobile device.
  * Thats it!

 ## How to add custom cards